epreston/template-solution-siem/README.md

 ## Server Deployment

 This is the centralised log server and log management web interface.
 This is composed of Elasticsearch, Logstash, and Kibana, collectively known as ELK.
-This configuration will be equivalent to the ELK stack image from https://github.com/spujadas/elk-docker using one of the following options.
+The base configuration will be equivalent to the ELK stack image from https://github.com/spujadas/elk-docker using one of the following options.

 - [Docker](docs/server-docker-deploy.md)
 - [AWS](docs/server-aws-deploy.md)